shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 The top two big MPH labels are target speed and actual speed.

-Acel is how fast the erpm will get up to the target speed. (done with a 6db lpf)
+Accel is how fast the erpm will get up to the target speed. (done with a 6db lpf)

 The pedal to start slider - is how fast/slow the target speed will increment/decrement as you pedal.